icinganalysis/icinganalysis.github.io/content/NACA-TN-1904.md

 and more variable near the Pacific coast than in the other parts of the United States included in this investigation.

-##Key points

-1. The average liquid water content varies over distance traveled in icing.
-2. The value of the multicylinder method for determining drop size distributions is questioned.

 ##Discussion